katharinalisalin/demo-bug-template/docs/contributing/requesting-a-change.md

 ### Checklist

 Thanks for following the change request guide and creating a high-quality change request.
-This section ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for Material for MkDocs.
+The checklist ensures that you have read this guide and have worked to your best knowledge to provide us with every piece of information to review your idea for Material for MkDocs.